Electronics

 In the Hammond model AO-29 amplifier, electrolytic capacitors are only used for filtering.
 Large capacitors are used to filter the pulsating direct current from the rectifier into something smooth enough to operate the rest of the amplifier.
 A few other electrolytics are used throughout the amplifier to provide local filtering.
 Since aging electrolytic capacitors tend to increase in capacitance, they become better filters, so that alone would not justify replacing them.
 However, minimizing the risk of damage to the tubes, especially the expensive 5U4 rectifier, makes capacitor replacement worthwhile.

 There are a total of ten electrolytic capacitors in the AO-29 amplifier.
-Two of them are on top of the chassis in the large black "can" to the left of the intermediate transformer (when viewed from the back of the organ), four more are in the silver can to the right of transformer, three are on the wiring boards inside the chassis, and one wired directly to a tube socket.
+Two of them are on top of the chassis in the large black “can” to the left of the intermediate transformer (when viewed from the back of the organ), four more are in the silver can to the right of transformer, three are on the wiring boards inside the chassis, and one is wired directly to a tube socket.

 It is possible to purchase replacement can capacitors from sources such as Tonewheel General Hospital but these are relatively expensive.
 I opted to replace the cans with separate electrolytic capacitors of the appropriate values instead.
 The following table summarizes all the capacitors to be replaced: